Saints Peter and Paul Catholic Church (Sandusky, Ohio)

 Saints Peter and Paul Catholic Church and Rectory is a historic church building on Columbus Avenue at East Jefferson Street in Sandusky, Ohio.
 It is home to a parish of the Roman Catholic Diocese of Toledo.
 The current Pastor of Sts.
 Peter & Paul is Fr.
 Monte Hoyles.
-The Associate Pastors are Fr.
-Chris Turner and Fr.
-Prashanth Kumar.
+The Associate Pastor is Fr.
+Chris Turner.
 Sts.
 Peter & Paul has four Deacons; Deacon Phil Dinovo, Deacon Donny Dix, Deacon Jeff Claar, and Deacon Bill Burch.
-All three priests and all four deacons serve the Catholic Parishes of Sandusky, which along with Sts.
+Both priests and all four deacons serve the Catholic Parishes of Sandusky, which along with Sts.
 Peter & Paul, include Holy Angels Church and St. Mary's Church; three church buildings, one parish family.

 History

 It was built in 1866 and added to the National Register in 1983.
 The Church was built by local Italian-Americans who immigrated to this country in the mid to late 1800's.
 Many Italianate features that can be detected in this church, are the many statues, the Stations of the Cross which were built in Italy, the Altar which is made of marble from Italy, and the intricate stain glass windows on the sides of the church, as well as the five behind the altar depicting, from L-R, St. Peter, The Last Supper, The Risen Christ, The Crucifixion, and St. Paul.
 University of Notre Dame football coach, Knute Rockne, was married in this church in 1914.